smfm-project/sen2mosaic/README.md

 # README #

+{note:title=Note}This repository is under development, and not all features of currently functional.{note}

 ### What is this repository for? ###

+Building cloud-free mosaics of Sentinel-2 data for land cover mapping is difficult, with existing tools still under-development and frequently confusing.

 This is a set of tools to aid in the production of large-scale cloud-free seasonal mosaic products from Sentinel-2 data.
+The goal is to streamline this processing chain with a set of straightforward command line tools.

-This repository contains three command-line based tools to perform the following tasks:
+This repository contains four command-line based scripts to perform the following tasks:

 * Downloading Sentinel-2 data from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) for a particular tile, specifying date ranges and degrees of cloud cover.
+This is based on the [Sentinelsat](https://github.com/sentinelsat/sentinelsat) utility.
 * Executing the [sen2cor](http://step.esa.int/main/third-party-plugins-2/sen2cor/) tool to perform atmospheric correction, and performing simple improvements to its cloud mask.
-* Building a mosaic of cloud-free outputs from [sen2three](http://step.esa.int/main/third-party-plugins-2/sen2three/).
+* Building a mosaic of cloud-free outputs with [sen2three](http://step.esa.int/main/third-party-plugins-2/sen2three/).
+* Mosaicking cloud-free Sentinel-2 .SAFE files into larger GeoTIFF files that are suitable for image classification.

 ### How do I get set up? ###